Big Brother (Portuguese TV series): The house

 The house used during the first four seasons was located in a Studio Complex in Venda do Pinheiro, in the municipality of Mafra.
 In the fifth season, the house moved to a previously existing mansion known as "Kasa do Futuro", near Ericeira.

 Big Brother 1

-The first season of Big Brother began on 3 September 2000 and finished 120 days later on 31 December 2000.
-The winner of reality show was Zé Maria.
+The first season of Big Brother (BB1) began on 3 September 2000 and finished on 31 December 2000, lasting 120 days.
+The winner of the reality show was Zé Maria.

-In 2014, the season was re-aired in +TVI, a cable channel from TVI.
+In 2014, the season was re-aired in +TVI, a cable channel from the TVI group.